Antioxidants in food

 • Optimize immune function, which can be compromised by intense training.

-The International Society of Sports Nutrition (ISSN) emphasizes the importance of phytonutrients from fruits and vegetables, which provide a wide spectrum of antioxidants.
-Guidelines often recommend an intake of 5 to 9 servings (approximately 400-720 grams) of fruits and vegetables daily for athletes, as this approach provides antioxidants as well as other essential nutrients.
-Instead of relying on high doses of isolated supplements, which can have unforeseen effects or even suppress training adaptations, the focus is on a balanced diet rich in whole foods.
+The International Society of Sports Nutrition (ISSN) emphasizes the importance of phytonutrients from fruits and vegetables, which provide a range of antioxidants.
+Guidelines often recommend an intake of 5 to 9 servings (approximately 400-720 grams) of fruits and vegetables daily for athletes, as this approach provides antioxidants as well as other important nutrients.
+Rather than relying on high doses of isolated supplements, which can have unforeseen effects or even suppress training adaptations, the focus is on a balanced diet rich in whole foods.

 For athletes, I recommend a minimum of 7-9 servings of fruits and vegetables daily, which ensures adequate intake of antioxidants and other important micronutrients for recovery. — Petar Mitkov

-🎯 Remember: Adequate antioxidant intake through a balanced diet is key for athletes to reduce oxidative stress, speed up recovery, and optimize athletic performance.
+Remember: Adequate intake of antioxidants through a balanced diet is key for athletes to reduce oxidative stress, speed up recovery, and optimize sports performance.